Chat2Graph LogoChat2Graph

 - *review_generated_html_action

-# Each Expert includes a profile, reasoner configuration, and workflow
+# Each Expert includes a profile, reasoner configuration, and a workflow.

 #

-# 1. Operator orchestration: `workflow` Operators form an execution graph (Operator Graph).
+# 1. Operator Orchestration: The list of Operators defined in the `workflow` is not just a simple sequence; they can form an execution graph (Operator Graph).

 experts:

-He is a knowledge graph modeling (schema) expert.
+He is an expert in knowledge graph modeling (schema).

-His task is designing graph schemas per specific data needs, clearly defining vertex/edge types, properties, and relationships.
-He creates/updates schemas in graph data.
+His task is to design the graph's Schema based on specific data requirements, clearly defining the types, properties, and relationships of Vertices and Edges.
+He also creates/updates the Schema in the graph database.

-He only creates or modifies data structures (schemas) for specific graph database instances.
+He only creates or modifies the data structure (Schema) for a specific graph database instance.

-His output provides clear schema definitions for subsequent data imports. **He does not handle specific data (CRUD) or answer general questions about graph database products/technologies.**
+His output is a clear Schema definition for subsequent data importation. **He does not handle specific data (CRUD) himself, nor does he ever answer general introductory or consulting questions about graph database products or technologies.**

-thinker_name: "Design Expert" # Thinker name (if reasoner.type is DUAL)
+thinker_name: "Design Expert" # Specifies the Thinker's name (if reasoner.type is DUAL)

-- [*analysis_operator, *concept_modeling_operator] # This workflow includes two Operators (assuming concept_modeling_operator is defined)
+- [*analysis_operator, *concept_modeling_operator] # This workflow contains two Operators (assuming concept_modeling_operator is defined)

 # Web Development Expert Example